Seteeri/Particle/README.md

 ---

-Particle is a personal knowledge manager (also called a PIM/PKB) implemented through a structured/projectional UI based on Lisp.
+Particle is a personal knowledge manager (also called a PIM, PKB) implemented through a structured/projectional UI based on Lisp.

 It is the realization of my vision to map our thoughts into the computer.
 The long-term technical goal of Particle is to create a Lispy userspace, eventually replacing the init system and encompassing all layers above that.

 It integrates various computing concepts and UI designs from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, mindmapping, outliners, wikis and note-taking into a single object-oriented interface that can allow convergence across multiple devices such as desktops/workstations, laptops/tablets and  smartphones/devices where information can flow easily.

 The computing landscape has changed significantly since the days of Lisp Machines so it begs the question as to how useful Lisp at the OS/kernel level would be today.
 I believe another attempt is warranted albeit with a different approach taking advantage of today's computing power and ubiquitiousness.

 The target audience consists of programmers, power users, information workers and "busy" people.

 ## Features